Policies

 Eligibility

 Seasider Sports & Activities are intended for the BYU–Hawaii ohana.
-This includes all students, faculty, staff.
+This includes all students, faculty, and staff.
 Spouses and dependents over the age of 18 may participate but need to obtain an ID card from the Aloha Center.
 They must also fill out a YSA Card Endorsement Form.
 Members of BYUH Student YSA Wards may also obtain an ID card from the Aloha Center.

 Sportsmanship